hanbzu/antibookclub/README.md

 1 Add book I want to read
 2 See if there's books where I can start a club
 3 Contact the people to start the club on a book

+## Pattern language

+- One club per book.
+- No more than 5 books.
+This is for finding people, not a place to hold a reading list.
+- A shareable link will allow you to share your books with friends.
+This is the primary way of comming up with people for your club.
+- Immediate, link-to-usage.
+No signing up, no setting up.
+You should be done in under 5 minutes.
+- Ephemeral.
+Your ad is removed after some time.
+You need to actively bring it back if you want.
+- Subsequent messages or notifications are NOT handled by the app.
+People need do this manually (email, Telegram, Twitter, whatever...).
+- No suggestions.
+You know what books you'd like to read.

 ## Place the built form into context and look for misfits